Minority co-productions VAF

 Each year a maximum of four feature films and three documentaries from each territory are eligible for a realisation contribution.

-- 100% (for feature films) or 60% (for documentaries) of the Film Fund contribution granted must be spent in the Netherlands (cast, crew, etc).
+- 100% of the granted Film Fund contribution (for feature films) or 60% (for documentaries) is spent in the Netherlands (cast, crew, etc.).

 Upcoming deadlines